gjassoah/fd-conferences/content/events/2025-05-29-Ringel_Beijing.md

 +++
-title = "International Conference on Representation Theory of Algebras" note = "in honor of the 80th birthday of Professor Claus Michael Ringel" date = 2025-05-29 enddate = 2025-06-02
+title = "International Conference on Representation Theory of Algebras at Beijing Normal University" note = "in honor of the 80th birthday of Professor Claus Michael Ringel" date = 2025-05-29 enddate = 2025-06-02